 Adding a similar ISO knob to the Q would make the final part of the exposure triangle accessible physically.

 Much of the joy of using the Q is how little I have to use the software menus.
 However, there are some less-commonly used settings that I still access here and there.
-Later software versions in the Q introduced a useful favorites menu that was a welcome improvement over the previous system.
-However, the menu sill relies on the list paradigm used in most of Leica’s product lines like the M and SL.
+Later software versions in the Q introduced a useful favorites menu that is a welcome improvement over the previous system.
+However, the menu still relies on the list paradigm used in most of Leica’s product lines like the M and SL.